ilanprais/Flight-Inspector-Desktop-Application/README.md

 ---------------------
 This is a flight inspector desktop application.
 The application works as following:

-In the **Opening screen**, the user insetrs the .csv file with the flight data and the .xml file with the flight data settings, connects to the FlightGear application, which should be opened by the user, and inserts an algorithm to detect anomaly (optional).
+In the **Opening screen**, the user insetrs the .csv file with the flight data and the .xml file with the flight data settings, connects to the FlightGear application, which should be opened by the user, and inserts an anomaly detection algorithm (optional).
 Then, the application moves to the **Main screen**.

 ![Screenshot](captures/welcome_window.png)